DXFM

-DXFM (101.9 FM), broadcasting as 101.9 Radyo5 News FM, is a radio station owned by the Nation Broadcasting Corporation and operated by TV5 Network Inc. The station's studio is located at TV5 Heights, Broadcast Ave., Shrine Hills, Matina, Davao City, while its transmitter is located at Brgy.
-San Pedro, Davao City.
+DXFM (101.9 FM) is a radio station owned by the Nation Broadcasting Corporation and operated by Philippine Collective Media Corporation.
+It currently serves as a relay station of FM Radio 89.5 DavNor, which has studios at the 2nd Floor, JRafols Building, Purok 3, La Filipina, Tagum, Davao del Norte.
+The station's transmitter is located at Shrine Hills, Matina, Davao City.

 History

 The station was established in 1975 as MRS 101.9 Most Requested Song.
 It carried an adult contemporary format.

 On September 1, 1998, after NBC was acquired by PLDT Beneficial Trust Fund's broadcasting division MediaQuest Holdings from the consortium of the Yabut family and then House Speaker Manny Villar, the station rebranded as Danni @ Rhythms 101.9 and switched to an urban contemporary format.
 On August 1, 2005, the "Rhythms" tag was dropped.

 On October 1, 2009, Audiowav Media (WAV Atmospheric) took over the station's operations, along with NBC's stations in Visayas and Mindanao, and relaunched it as WAV FM.
 It carried a Top 40 format with the slogan "Philippines' Hit Music Station".

-On December 1, 2011, TV5 took over the station's operations and relaunched it under the Radyo5 network.
+On December 1, 2011, TV5 took over the station's operations and relaunched it under the Radyo5 network as Radyo5 101.9 News FM.
 Initially a relay of Manila-based 92.3 News FM, the station launched its local programming on December 3, 2012.

-In the late 2010s, Davao-based local media company KAMM Media Network took over the station's weekday morning slot under a blocktime agreement.
-To date, this is the only Radyo Singko station that does not simulcast Ted Failon at DJ Chacha sa Radyo5.
+On October 5, 2020, Davao-based local media company KAMM Media Network took over the station's weekday morning slot under a blocktime agreement.
+It was thus the only Radyo5 station that did not simulcast Ted Failon at DJ Chacha sa Radyo5 (now known as Ted Failon at DJ Chacha sa True FM).

+On March 11, 2024, Radyo5 changed its sub-brand to True FM (adopted from its flagship station in Manila) and adopted the slogan "Diri Kita sa Tinuod!".

+On November 1, 2024, it began simulcasting on 106.7 FM, owned by Interactive Broadcast Media, as part of the integration into the newly established True Network.
+True FM Davao then fully transferred its operations to 106.7 FM on November 4, aligning with its Mega Manila counterpart's reassignment.
+It was replaced by a relay of FM Radio 92.3 Manila.
+This change was part of an agreement wherein PCMC will acquire most of NBC's radio assets and frequencies, except for its stations in Cebu and Cagayan de Oro.
+On December 8, 2024, it became a relay of 89.5 FM Radio DavNor, based in Tagum, and at the same time, it held its Paskong Ka-Vibes launch concert at Ayala Malls Abreeza.

+On February 10, 2025, FM Radio Davao launched a new roster of DJs and a new schedule.
+It includes localized versions of Good Vibes Morning, Hapi Morneeeng!, and Remember When, all of which are programs adapted from FM Radio Manila following its move to new radio facilities from Eduardo's Business Center in Mabini St, Magugpo Poblacion to JRafols Building in La Filipina.